Introduction

 PS Architects will deliver a series of workshops tailored to your security needs starting with your security use cases working through the platform architecture, data onboarding patterns and SIEM operation.
 Below are some of the phases and milestones we have completed in successful migrations.

-Splunk PS provides a standardised approach to SIEM replacement with Splunk Enterprise Security (ES) SIEM on the Splunk Platform, Cloud or on-premise (Enterprise), driving success through best practice design, rapid adoption and knowledge transfer:
+Splunk PS provides a standardized approach to SIEM replacement with Splunk Enterprise Security (ES) on the Splunk Platform, cloud, or on-premise (Splunk Enterprise).
+We help drive success through best practice design, rapid adoption, and knowledge transfer:

 In a phased migration, the transition happens gradually over multiple stages.
 This approach breaks the migration into smaller, manageable pieces, focusing on specific components or functionalities at a time.